shapeblue/hackerbook/hack/db.md

 interface (contract), however for purpose of any subsystem consuming a resource object, the resource interface should be used/passed around than a VO instance.

-The VO class exports and use several annotations for its table/db fields and `@Table` to define the name of the table that the VO represents.
-Most CloudStack tables have an internal (bigint) ID or database `id`, but the resources are queries by users based on an external string based `uuid`.
+The VO class exports and uses several annotations for its table/db fields and `@Table` to define the name of the table that the VO represents.
+Most CloudStack tables have an internal (bigint) ID or database `id`, but the resources are queried by users based on an external string based `uuid`.

 Define the `VO` and make it implement the feature/resource interface.
 For
 example: